-Daniel K. Halyk is an officer and director of the Corporation and Cam Danyluk is an officer of the Corporation.
-A Shareholder has the right to appoint a person as proxyholder (who need not be a Shareholder), other than Daniel K. Halyk or Cam Danyluk, to represent such Shareholder at the Meeting.
-To exercise that right, a Shareholder should strike out the names of Daniel K. Halyk and Cam Danyluk on the accompanying Instrument of Proxy and insert the name of the other person in the blank space provided on that Instrument of Proxy.
+Daniel K. Halyk is an officer and director of the Corporation and Jeremy Busch-Howell is an officer of the Corporation.
+A Shareholder has the right to appoint a person as proxyholder (who need not be a Shareholder), other than Daniel K. Halyk or Jeremy Busch-Howell, to represent such Shareholder at the Meeting.
+To exercise that right, a Shareholder should strike out the names of Daniel K. Halyk and Jeremy Busch-Howell on the accompanying Instrument of Proxy and insert the name of the other person in the blank space provided on that Instrument of Proxy.
 Alternatively, a Shareholder may complete another appropriate form of proxy.
-A proxy will not be valid unless it is received by the transfer agent of the Shares, Computershare Trust Company of Canada, Attention: Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1.
+A proxy will not be valid unless it is received by the registrar and transfer agent of the Shares, Computershare Trust Company of Canada, Attention: Proxy Department, 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1.
 To be valid, a proxy must be received by Computershare Trust Company of Canada not later than 10:00 a.m.
-(Calgary time) on Friday, May 14, 2021 or forty-eight (48) hours (excluding Saturdays, Sundays and holidays) preceding any adjournment of the Meeting.
+(Calgary time) on Friday, May 12, 2023 or forty-eight (48) hours (excluding Saturdays, Sundays and holidays) preceding any adjournment of the Meeting.